Simulating Closures – Capture External Variables via Automatic Currying

 Use is_shared to check whether a particular dynamic value is shared.

-The anonymous function syntax, however, automatically captures variables that are not defined within the current scope, but are defined in the external scope – i.e. the scope where the anonymous function is created.
+Closures differ from standard functions because they can captures variables that are not defined within the current scope, but are instead defined in an external scope – i.e. where the it is created.

-Variables that are accessible during the time the anonymous function is created can be captured, as long as they are not shadowed by local variables defined within the function’s scope.
+All variables that are accessible during the time the closure is created are automatically captured when they are used, as long as they are not shadowed by local variables defined within the function’s.

 The captured variables are automatically converted into reference-counted shared values.